 The lock company "Gordian Knot," which is famous precisely for being cut.

 The name Ozymandias.
-In spite of the "look on my works, ye mighty and despair" line, the source poem is actually about the fleeting nature of power.
+In spite of the "look on my works, ye mighty and despair" line, the source poem is actually about the fleeting nature of power (the line is carved on a pedestal and nothing beside remains).
 Ozymandias's great strategy for peace on Earth will fail... eventually.